-We follow several principles for defining naming schema in ICN.
+We follow several principles for defining a general naming schema in ICN.

-- o A naming schema satisfies necessary but not more than necessary aforementioned roles: in our view, a single-component name cannot satisfy all roles at the same time. - o A content name identifies a content object in persistent way, such that this name does not change with the mobility and multi-home of corresponding content, device, or host.
-A client can always use this name to retrieve the content from network and verify the binding of the content and the name. - o A naming schema should give certain level of flexibility to support different networks, considering variant network architectures have been proposed and multiple ICNs and current Internet may co-exist.
-Ideally, a name can include any form of identifier, including flat, hierarchical, human readable or nonreadable.
-The identifier can be chosen by content owner or publisher with the uniqueness within certain domain or within an application-specific scope. - o The network does not use persistent content name for routing directly; instead, a "routing name" (or routable address/location/ label/tag) is network architecture dependent, which is usually routable within the network, such that a network node or client can reach the content with it.
-Usually, a routing name is the real location (or locator) of the content in the network. - o Per-domain-based (globally or locally) naming resolution services (NRS) should be available, to map a persistent content name to routing name or location.
-While per-domain NRS updates the routing labels for a content name, it creates a late-binding routing behavior.
+- o A naming schema satisfies necessary but not more than necessary aforementioned roles: in our view, a single-component name cannot satisfy all roles at the same time. - o A content name identifies a content object in persistent way, such that this name does not change with the mobility and multi-home of corresponding content object, device, or host.
+A client can always use this name to retrieve the content from network and verify the binding of the content object and the name. - o A naming schema should give certain level of flexibility to support different networks, considering variant network architectures have been proposed, and in the future multiple architectures (or features of these archiectures) and current Internet may co-exist.
+Ideally, a name can include any form of identifier, including flat, hierarchical, and human readable or non-readable.
+The identifier can be chosen by content owner or publisher with the uniqueness within certain domain or within an application-specific scope. - o A network does not use persistent content name for routing directly; instead, a "routing name" (or routable address/location/ label/tag) is network architecture dependent, which is usually routable within the network, such that a network node or client can reach the content within it.
+Usually, a routing name is the real location (or locator) of the content in the network. - o Per-domain-based (globally or locally) naming resolution services (NRS) should be available, to map a persistent content name to routing names or locations within a domain.
+While per-domain NRS updates the routing labels for a content name, it creates a latebinding routing behavior.
 We note that a single content name can be mapped to multiple routing names.
-How to implement name resolution service is not included in this draft, e.g., [8] provides details of one implementation.
+How to implement name resolution service is not included in this draft, e.g., [8] provides details of one implementation with content container.

-- 2. PID Naming Schema - 2.1.
+2. PID Naming Schema

+2.1.
 Naming Format